unh-aes-resources/org-workflow/workflow/course_instructor_guide.md

 - Repositories:

-⋅⋅This organization will have individual student repositories, starter code repositories, and the project team repositories.
+This organization will have individual student repositories, starter code repositories, and the project team repositories.

-  ..__Individual Student repositories:__
+  __Individual Student repositories:__
   These repositories will contain all the individual submissions of the students like homework, labs, etc.
-  - Naming convention: firstname-lastname (tbd)
+  - Naming convention:

+    firstname-lastname (tbd)

-    If there are separate repositories created for each homework or labs then, For homework and labs,
+    For homework and labs,
-      Individual: hw_name/number-firstname
+      ...Individual: hw_name/number-firstname..
-      Group: hw_name/number-xxx-yyy, where xxx, yyy are the first names of students in this group.
+      ...Group: hw_name/number-xxx-yyy, where xxx, yyy are the first names of students in this group.

   - Access rights:

     All the students of the course will be added to the respective course organization as members by tech-consultant.
 Students should be given “write” access for their respective repositories.

     Note: “Students” team with all the students in it allows them to create their own empty repositories in the GitHub organizations.